-The accompanying Schedule of Compensation, Benefits, and Other Payments to Agency Head and Board of Aldermen, the Schedule of Prior Year Findings and Current Year Findings and Corrective Action Plan is presented for purpose of additional analysis and is not a required part of the basic financial statements.
+The accompanying Schedule of Compensation, Benefits, and Other Payments to Agency Head and Board of Aldermen and the Schedule of Prior Year Findings are presented for purpose of additional analysis and are not a required part of the basic financial statements.
 The information is the representation of management.
 The information was subject to my compilation engagement, but I have not audited or reviewed the supplementary information, and, accordingly, do not express an opinion, a conclusion, nor provide any assurance on such information.